About Our WI

 The Bishopstone with Hinton Parva WI is a very friendly, active WI that offers its members companionship, as well as a range of leisure and educational activities.
 We were established in 1954 and currently have 44 members who come not only from the villages of Bishopstone and Hinton Parva, but also from the surrounding villages of Ashbury, Bourton, Liddington, Shrivenham and Wanborough, as well as from Swindon.
 2014 marked our 60th Anniversary and we enjoyed a delightful celebration evening together with family and friends; we were also delighted to be joined by our County Chairman Isobel Acott and her husband.

 Our annual programme runs from May until April and we normally meet at 7.30pm on the second Thursday of each month for about two hours, either in Bishopstone Village Hall or Hinton Parva Village Hall (see below).
-Ordinary meetings comprise a short update on current business, a guest speaker, competitions, a raffle and social time over delicious refreshments; the annual programme for 2016 – 2017 is here.
+Ordinary meetings comprise a short update on current business, a guest speaker, competitions, a raffle and social time over coffee and biscuits; the annual programme for 2018 – 2019 is here.
 We have two competitions at each meeting: bloom of the month, and a light hearted competition related to the evening speaker’s presentation.

 Bishopstone and Hinton Parva are charming Wiltshire villages sited very close to the ancient Ridgeway, Britain’s oldest road.
-Click here for a map showing where we are.
 We belong to the Wiltshire County Federation of WIs and within that, to the Ridgeway Group of WIs, both of which are described in more detail below.

 Forget the stereotype WI lady – our members are modern women who enjoy socialising at our monthly meetings, welcome the chance to make new friends and, as you will see, are always up for a challenge!
 We organise a wide variety of events each year that try to offer something for everyone and we enjoy the company of husbands, partners and guests at many of them.
-Our scrabble, skittles and whist teams compete regularly against other WIs in the County, and we also have a reading circle, DVD club and walking group.
+Our scrabble, skittles and whist teams compete regularly against other WIs in the County, and we also have a reading circle and an art appreciation group, arrange outings to local places of interest as well as theatre visits.
 Meet us all in the following pages.

 Overview of our Annual Events